PetrochukM/HParams/README.md

 ## Install

-Make sure you have Python 3.
-You can then install `pythonic-config` using `pip`:
+Make sure you have Python 3, then you can install `pythonic-config` using `pip`:

 ```bash
 pip install pythonic-config